titedog/gw-mapmaking-help/gloomwood_cheats.md

 This can work with many types of objects, such as `props`, `weapons`, `entities`, and more.

-If we wanted to see a list of all `items` in the game, we could run this command:
+If we wanted to see a list of all `item`s in the game, we could run this command:
 ```
 list items
 ```